 You guys, I made these churros last week during my husband’s lunch break.
 That’s how fast they are to throw together.

 I fried, he sugared, and then I sent the majority of them to work with him.
 It took about 30 minutes from start to finish.

 I am starting to really, REALLY love the fried dough kick I’ve been on!

 This recipe is ALL over the net.
 It is not mine, and being the first time I have ever even tried a churro, I didn’t mess with it.
-I found it at Baking Bites who credited it to the Food Network & Use Real Butter who got it from Joy The Baker who got it from the NY Times.
+I found it at Baking Bites who credited it to the Food Network & Use Real Butter, who in turn got it from Joy The Baker, who got it from the NY Times.
 So just in case you have been living under a rock and haven’t seen this one yet, here it is.
-Again.